ymartin101/SOARS-Baseline/README.md

 SOARS takes an XML description of a scene, with one or more transmitters, one or more receivers, and zero or more targets.
 Using the parameters (such as sample rate, carrier frequency, etc.) defined in the XML script, SOARS generates the waveform that the receivers will observe after passing through an ADC.

 SOARS works with an arbitrary number of receivers and transmitters (monostatic and multistatic) for pulsed radar systems using various pulse shapes.
 The simulator currently simulates the amplitude, phase, Doppler and noise effects of a radar system.
-Simulation of ray-traced effects (such as multiscatter, refraction, etc) is also supported through NVIDIA OptiX.

 In terms of inputs, SOARS requires a single XML file (with the extension ".soarsxml") that describes the entire simulation.
 It then outputs: